jpmmy/alx-pre_course/0x01-git/README.md

-a README for this directory
+a README for this directory from the github ui